NOTE: Wholesalers – when you are done reading this send it to your boss and your marketing department.

 For those of you that are unfamiliar with Rekon, you will be familiar with the set-up.

-50 advisors in the room, 7 wholesalers presenting, 30 minutes to present each.
+50 advisors in the room, seven wholesalers presenting for 30 minutes each.

 Midway through the third presentation an attendee waived me out of the meeting room.